-- A. Examine substrates and conditions, with Installer present, for compliance with requirements for installation tolerances, surface conditions of wall, and other conditions affecting performance of the Work. - B. Examine walls and partitions for proper preparation and backing for visual display surfaces. - Examine walls and partitions for suitable framing depth where sliding visual display units will be installed. - D. Proceed with installation only after unsatisfactory conditions have been corrected.
+- 3.1 EXAMINATION - A. Examine substrates and conditions, with Installer present, for compliance with requirements for installation tolerances, surface conditions of wall, and other conditions affecting performance of the Work.

+- B. Examine walls and partitions for proper preparation and backing for visual display surfaces. - C. Examine walls and partitions for suitable framing depth where sliding visual display units will be installed. - D. Proceed with installation only after unsatisfactory conditions have been corrected.

-- A. Comply with manufacturer's written instructions for surface preparation. - B. Clean substrates of substances that could impair the performance of and affect the smooth, finished surfaces of visual display boards, including dirt, mold, and mildew. - C. Prepare surfaces to achieve a smooth, dry, clean surface free of flaking, unsound coatings, cracks, defects, projections, depressions, and substances that will impair bond between visual display surfaces and wall surfaces. - Prime wall surfaces indicated to receive visual display wall coverings and as recommended in writing by primer/sealer manufacturer and wall covering manufacturer. - D. Prepare recesses for sliding visual display units as required by type and size of unit.
+- A. Comply with manufacturer's written instructions for surface preparation. - B. Clean substrates of substances that could impair the performance of and affect the smooth, finished surfaces of visual display boards, including dirt, mold, and mildew. - C. Prepare surfaces to achieve a smooth, dry, clean surface free of flaking, unsound coatings, cracks, defects, projections, depressions, and substances that will impair bond between visual display surfaces and wall surfaces. - D. Prepare recesses for sliding visual display units as required by type and size of unit.